menu

 West New York South is a densely urban neighborhood (based on population density) located in West New York, New Jersey.

 West New York South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the West New York South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the West New York South neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics